 Just prior to the Start of the Welsh Marches Rally in Craven Arms, a local guy said it was snowing heavily on top of the Long Mynd, which is where the route went.
 So we took a gamble and fitted chains to the rear wheels, much to the delight of other competitors who were laughing their heads off.
 Well we left the Start and within 2 miles we encountered heavy snow which we ploughed through and left the others floundering.

-It was a horrendous night and although we could got good traction we came across many road blocks, caused by later competitors who had cut out sections to try and stay on time and not being able to climb the hills.
+It was a horrendous night and although we got good traction we came across many queue's of cars, caused by later competitors who had cut out sections to try and stay on time and not being able to climb the hills.
 One section alone caused a 15 minute hold up.

 So all in all our best laid plans backfired on us.